Wednesday, August 31, 2011

 “One who knows the transcendental nature of My appearance and activities does not, upon leaving the body, take his birth again in this material world, but attains My eternal abode, O Arjuna.

 This evinces how His pastimes are of a divine (divyam) nature, and by definition must be eternal.
-The non-eternal activities of the Lord are manifested through the agency of prakrti and kala, which produce all movable and non-movable things within the material universe.
+The non-eternal activities of the Lord are manifested through the agency of prakṛti and kāla, which produce all movable and non-movable things within the material universe.
 These are prone to be destroyed by those very agents, but the Lord’s pastimes are totally beyond their influence.
 By the agency of the Lord’s internal potency, His pastimes appear to be within a time frame and thus we can speak of His appearance and disappearance.

-In this way, even in the minor details, every manifestation of God is a very detailed organized spiritual affair in which His yoga-maya potency makes all the arrangements so that He can apparently fit in the parameters of this relative world.
-Baladeva further points out that the motivator factor that impels the Lord to act in a particular way is essentially the feeling of His devotees towards Him, which surcharges the Lord of with the same mood.
-Thus the displays of God are a dynamic emotional exchange between Him and His devotees.
+In this way, even in the minor details, every manifestation of God is a very detailed organized spiritual affair in which His yogamāyā makes all the arrangements so that He can apparently fit in the parameters of this relative world.
+Vidyābhūṣaṇa further points out that the motivator factor that impels the Lord to act in a particular way is essentially the feelings of His devotees towards Him, which surcharge the Lord with that same mood.
+Thus, the displays of God are a dynamic emotional exchange between Him and His devotees.

 Monday, May 9, 2011